 Ursa Minor – This knife is designed by Ray Laconico and produced by Kizer Cutlery.
 The knife is a frame lock folding knife with “flipper” opening style.
 The action on the Ursa Minor is probably the smoothest of any knife that I own.
 The blade is made from CPM-S35VN stainless and measures 3.125”.
 The handle and clip are both titanium.
 The hardware comes in a blue color, but I have had some customization done to mine.
 The hardware and clip have been anodized to a bronze color, and the handles have been stonewashed.
 The blade has also been acid washed, etched, and sharpened to a mirror finish.
-One thing I really love about the blade is the “harpoon” style grind that gives it a little more character than just a regular hollow grind would.
+One thing I really love about the blade is the “harpoon” style grind that gives it a little more character.

 Bottle Scalper – This simple bottle opener/pry bar is designed and made by Tony Nicholl (@nichollknives on Instagram).
 I like the simplicity of this small tool.
 It’s thin and lightweight, but sturdy enough to be used as a light pry bar or flat screwdriver.
 Not to mention the ability to open an ice cold beer!
 Tony makes these in different thicknesses and metals.
 Mine is made from a stainless steel.

 Plaid Handkerchief – This is another one of my many handkerchiefs from Cranky Hanky Co.
 These usually measure 10.5”x 10.5” and are double sided made from cotton.